Do you use Excel for SEO? If the answer is “no,” then perhaps you should.

 To create one, highlight a cell on your spreadsheet and click Insert > Pivot Table.

-Next, you will see a dialogue box that will ask you to choose the data to analyze and where to place your pivot table.
+Next, you will see a dialogue box asking you to choose the data to analyze and where to place your pivot table.

-Your table will be automatically placed in the cell you highlighted, but you can also create a new table or put it somewhere else from this box.
+Your table gets automatically placed in the highlighted cell, but you can also create a new table or put it somewhere else from this box.

-You can drag-and-drop fields wherever you need them, filter them, add columns, and so on.
+You can drag and drop fields wherever you need them, filter them, add columns, etc.

-It’s completely customizable, and you can add or remove things later if needed.
+It’s completely customizable, so you can add or remove things later if needed.

-You can use these tables for things like organizing links or URLs, grouping inbound links by DA/PA, keyword search per domain, or creating drop-downs for certain columns.
+You can use these tables for things like organizing links or URLs, grouping inbound links by DA/PA, keyword search per domain, or creating drop-downs for specific columns.